jairajrenjith/Line-Art-Generator/README.md

 4. Save the final output image in `results\` directory.

 ## Output
 The processed line-art image will be saved in the `results\` directory.
-(Each output image corresponding to each input image in `assets\` directory)
+(Each output image corresponding to each input image in the `assets\` directory)

 ## Sample Run